coq/coq/doc/sphinx/addendum/extraction.rst

    into |OCaml| ``int``, the code to provide has type:
    ``(unit->'a)->(int->'a)->int->'a``.

-.. caution:: As for ``Extract Constant``, this command should be used with care:
+.. caution:: As for :cmd:`Extract Constant`, this command should be used with care:

   * The ML code provided by the user is currently **not** checked at all by extraction, even for syntax errors.